ncatlab/nlab-content/pages/4/2/0/2/2024/content.md

 ## Examples

-* At least in impredicative constructive mathematics, the locale induced by a topological space is overt.
+* At least in impredicative constructive mathematics, the [[topological locale|locale induced by a topological space]] is overt.
 An open subset $U$ is positive if and only if it is inhabited.

 * At least in impredicative constructive mathematics, the [[spectrum of a commutative ring]] $A$ (defined as the locale whose frame is the frame of radical ideals) is overt if and only if any element of $A$ is nilpotent or not nilpotent.